 We had other programs where volunteers worked on house repairs of indigent people.
 Some delivered bags of food once a month to elderly people who could not drive and get to the ministry.
 Holiday meals as well as school supplies were furnished to those needing help.
-This is not an inclusive listing as we helped in these and other ways, but little of it and in some cases none of it would have been accomplished without the hundreds of volunteer hours accomplishing those things.
+This is not an inclusive listing as we helped in these and other ways.
+Little of it and in some cases none of it would have been accomplished without the hundreds of volunteer hours accomplishing those things.

 Were it not for people donating their outgrown or no longer worn clothing, we could not have given out clothing to those who needed it at the assistance ministry.

-Types of charities
+Types of Charities

 There are many notable charities.
-International charities include such well known ones such as the Red Cross and the Salvation Army, both of which reach across all borders helping people through disasters and all types of need.
+International charities include such well known ones such as the Red Cross and the Salvation Army both of which reach across all borders helping people through disasters and all types of need.